Navigating the classroom

 • Interference: preventing another student from succeeding

-• Facilitation: helping another student to complete his or her work
+• Facilitation: inappropriately helping another student to complete their work

 • Violation of course rules: not following course rules